Sai16F/YoutubePlaylistDownloader/README.md

 ## Watch How to Use on Youtube: https://youtu.be/9Hq4ncAy2pg

 # **How to use**:
-**Before anything you should Download an Install Python3 on your system:** https://www.python.org/downloads/
+**Before anything you should Download and Install Python3 on your system:** https://www.python.org/downloads/

 **it will store your downloaded data at the same level you run the file**